Cabanatuan Lodge No. 53

 The founding fathers were very enthusiastic.
 Stated meetings were held regularly and special meetings were called from time to time.
 At the stated meeting on November 1, 1919, the first petitions for degrees were given to due course and on December 20, 1919, the EAM degree was conferred upon Jose V. Buenaventura and Doroteo M. Joson

 On January 28, 1920, the Grand Lodge issued a charter to Cabanatuan Lodge No. 53.
-On October 9, 1920, Grand Master Rafael Patina and his party boarded a special in Manila bound for Cabanatuan to constitute the lodge at the Provincial Capitol.
+On October 9, 1920, Grand Master Rafael Palma and his party boarded a special in Manila bound for Cabanatuan to constitute the lodge at the Provincial Capitol.
 1,200 people witnessed the ceremonies.
-Thereafter, die officers were installed.
+Thereafter, the officers were installed.
 The principal officers were: J. Vicente Salazar, Sr., Master; Simplicio Ocampo, Senior Warden; and Isidoro Gonzalez, Junior Warden.

 During the early years of its existence Cabanatuan Lodge held its meetings in rented quarters.
 Desirous of having of Temple of their own, the members organized the Cabanatuan Masonic Temple Association on March 16, 1922 whose main aim was to construct a Temple.
 The association conducted a rigid campaign for funds and by December 1927 the lodge had its Temple.